Vladimir Ashkenazy: Career

-In public piano performances, Ashkenazy was known for rejecting a tie and button shirt in favor of a white turtleneck and for running (not walking) onstage and offstage.
+In public piano performances, Ashkenazy was known for rejecting a tie and button shirt in favor of a white turtleneck and for running onstage and offstage.
 He has also performed and recorded chamber music.
-Moreover, Ashkenazy has had an acclaimed collaborative career, including an acclaimed recording of Beethoven's complete violin sonatas with Itzhak Perlman, as well as the cello sonatas with Lynn Harrell, and the piano trios with Harrell and Perlman.
+Ashkenazy has had a distinguished collaborative career, including an acclaimed recording of Beethoven's complete violin sonatas with Itzhak Perlman, the cello sonatas with Lynn Harrell and the piano trios with Harrell and Perlman.

 Midway through his international pianistic career, Ashkenazy branched into conducting.
-In Europe, Ashkenazy was principal conductor of the Royal Philharmonic Orchestra from 1987 to 1994, 1989-1999 Chief Conductor and Artistic Director of the Deutsches Symphonie-Orchester Berlin (initial name was Radio-Symphonie-Orchester Berlin)and of the Czech Philharmonic from 1998 to 2003.
+In Europe, Ashkenazy was principal conductor of the Royal Philharmonic Orchestra from 1987 to 1994, 1989-1999 Chief Conductor and Artistic Director of the Deutsches Symphonie-Orchester Berlin (initial name was Radio-Symphonie-Orchester Berlin) and of the Czech Philharmonic from 1998 to 2003.
 Ashkenazy is also conductor laureate of the Philharmonia Orchestra, conductor laureate of the Iceland Symphony Orchestra, and music director of the European Union Youth Orchestra.
 In July 2013 he became director of the Accademia Pianistica Internazionale di Imola, succeeding its founder and director Franco Scala.
 His recordings as a conductor include complete cycles of the symphonies of Sibelius and of Rachmaninoff, as well as orchestral works of Prokofiev, Shostakovich, Scriabin, Richard Strauss, Stravinsky, Beethoven, and Tchaikovsky.

 Outside of Europe, Ashkenazy served as music director of the NHK Symphony Orchestra from 2004 to 2007.
 He was chief conductor of the Sydney Symphony Orchestra from 2009 to 2013.

 Ashkenazy has recorded for Decca since 1963; in 2013, Decca celebrated his 50th anniversary with the label with the box set 'Vladimir Ashkenazy: 50 Years on Decca', including 50 of Ashkenazy's recordings as both pianist and conductor.
 As part of Ashkenazy's 80th birthday celebrations, Decca is releasing the 'Complete Piano Concerto Recordings' and 'Ashkenazy on Vinyl' in July 2017.
 In other media, Ashkenazy has also appeared in several films on music by Christopher Nupen.
 He interpreted the soundtrack of the film Piano Forest: works from the repertoire of Bach, Mozart, Chopin and Beethoven.
 He has also made his own orchestration of Modest Mussorgsky's piano suite Pictures at an Exhibition (1982).
 There has been a CD produced of his works named 'The Art of Ashkenazy', and a biography of Ashkenazy, 'Beyond Frontiers', has been published.

 On 17 January 2020 the artist management agency Harrison Parrott announced Ashkenazy's retirement from public performance.